 On any belt conveyor system that moves bulk materials, the belt must run straight and true to maximize its life, minimize fugitive material and safety hazards, and achieve high system efficiency.
-The consequences of a mistracking belt can be costly, especially with increased maintenance.
+There can be many consequences of a mistracking belt, but all result in higher costs and increased maintenance.
 Even a slight belt misalignment can lead to a variety of issues, from small annoyances to full-blown catastrophes.